 (7) supplemental needs trustees;

-(9) referees (other than special masters and those serving otherwise in a quasi-judicial capacity); and
+(9) referees (other than special masters and those otherwise performing judicial functions in a quasi-judicial capacity);

-(10) the following persons or entities performing services for guardians or receivers:
+(10) the following persons performing services for guardians or receivers:

 (v) property managers; and